gift-surg/NiftyMIC/README.md

 **NiftyMIC is not intended for clinical use**.

 ## How to cite
-If you use this software in your work, please cite [Ebner et al., 2018][citation].
+If you use this software in your work, please cite

+* Ebner, M., Wang, G., Li, W., Aertsen, M., Patel, P. A., Melbourne, A., Doel, T., David, A. L., Deprest, J., Ourselin, S., & Vercauteren, T. (2018).
+An Automated Localization, Segmentation and Reconstruction Framework for Fetal Brain MRI.
+In Medical Image Computing and Computer-Assisted Intervention -- MICCAI 2018.
+Springer.
 * Ebner, M., Chung, K. K., Prados, F., Cardoso, M. J., Chard, D. T., Vercauteren, T., & Ourselin, S. (2018).
 Volumetric reconstruction from printed films: Enabling 30 year longitudinal analysis in MR neuroimaging.
 NeuroImage, 165, 238–250.

 ## Installation

-NiftyMIC is currently supported for **Python 2 only** and was tested on

-* Mac OS X 10.10 and 10.12
+NiftyMIC was developed in Ubuntu 16.04 and Mac OS X 10.12 and tested for Python 2.7.12 and 3.5.2.
-* Ubuntu 14.04 and 16.04

-NiftyMIC builds on a couple of additional libraries developed within the [GIFT-Surg][giftsurg] project including
+It builds on a couple of additional libraries developed within the [GIFT-Surg][giftsurg] project including
 * [NSoL][nsol]
 * [SimpleReg][simplereg]
 * [PySiTK][pysitk]